by John Jordan

 Valuation Type

 You use valuation types in the split valuation process, which enables the same material in a plant to have different valuations based on criteria such as batch.
-You assign valuation types to each valuation category, which specify the individual characteristics that exist for that valuation category.
+You assign valuation types to each valuation category, which specify the individual characteristics of that valuation category.
 For example, you can valuate stocks of a material produced in-house separately from stocks of the same material purchased externally from vendors.
 You then select procurement type as the valuation category and internal and external as the valuation types.

 Valuation Variant